Star Trek: Discovery season 5: Casting

-The season stars the returning Sonequa Martin-Green as Michael Burnham, Doug Jones as Saru, Anthony Rapp as Paul Stamets, Mary Wiseman as Sylvia Tilly, Wilson Cruz as Hugh Culber, Blu del Barrio as Adira Tal, and David Ajala as Cleveland "Book" Booker.
+The season stars the returning Sonequa Martin-Green as Michael Burnham, Doug Jones as Saru, Anthony Rapp as Paul Stamets, Mary Wiseman as Sylvia Tilly, Wilson Cruz as Hugh Culber, Blu del Barrio as Adira Tal, David Ajala as Cleveland "Book" Booker, and Tig Notaro as Jett Reno.
 They are joined by Callum Keith Rennie as Rayner, a war-time Starfleet captain struggling to adjust to peace.
 Rennie's casting was announced in October 2022, alongside recurring guests Eve Harlow and Elias Toufexis as outlaw couple Moll and L'ak.
-Also returning from earlier seasons are Oded Fehr as Charles Vance, Chelah Horsdal as Laira Rillak, Tara Rosling as T'Rina, David Cronenberg as Kovich, and Tig Notaro as Jett Reno.
+Also returning from earlier seasons are Oded Fehr as Charles Vance, David Cronenberg as Kovich, Annabelle Wallis as the voice of Zora, Tara Rosling as T'Rina, Chelah Horsdal as Laira Rillak, Ian Alexander as Gray Tal, Hannah Cheesman as Airiam, and Rachael Ancheril as Nhan.

 Filming

 The series is filmed at Pinewood Toronto Studios in Toronto, Canada.
 Pre-production on the season began by March 2022.
 Osunsanmi said the season would continue to use the video wall that was built for virtual production on the fourth season, and the crew would take advantage of lessons learned about the technology the first time they used it.
 Filming for the fifth season began on June 13, 2022, and wrapped on November 20.
-By March 2023, additional filming was planned to update the season's ending so it could better conclude the series.
+Frakes directed the first half of the finale and Osunsanmi directed the second half.
+Osunsami did two or three days of additional filming in April 2023 to update the season's last episode so it could better serve as a series finale.
+Paradise said they did not need to make any changes to the rest of the season and felt audiences who did not know they made these changes would believe that the season was always intended to be the final one.

+Music

+A soundtrack album for the season featuring selections from composer Jeff Russo's score was released digitally by Lakeshore Records on October 18, 2024.
+All music by Jeff Russo: